RaVeR76/Bedroom-DJ/README.md

 ## User Stories

-* As a user, I want to see who this crazy person that is Ireland's longest serving Bedroom DJ, actually is
+* As a user, I want to know who this crazy person that is Ireland's longest serving Bedroom DJ, actually is
 * As a user, I want to have a laugh and have a smile on my face
 * As a user, I want to enjoy some old classic rave tunes that I may never have heard before
-* As a user, I want to enjoy am aesthetically pleasing website which is easy to navigate around
+* As a user, I want to enjoy a aesthetically pleasing website which is easy to navigate around
 * As a user, I want to be taken back to a muddy field in the middle of nowhere, early 90s and lost in the music